 (This post may contain affiliate links.
 As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 I can’t think of a better way to celebrate pumpkin season than pumpkin spice bagels.
-I’m obsessed with all things pumpkin during the fall, so pumpkin bagels were a must make this year!
+I’m obsessed with all things pumpkin during the fall, so pumpkin bagels were a must make!
 These bagels can be made gluten free, dairy free, and refined sugar free.
 They’re truly the perfect autumn breakfast.

 How long does it take to make pumpkin spice bagels?